cjvillar/blog/ChrisCodes/content/posts/cs50_arrays.md

 int main(void)
 {
     printf("Message: ");
-    char message [400]; // get string of at max 400 characters scanf("%s", message);
+    char message [400]; //get string of at max 400 characters, will update in week 4 scanf("%s", message);

     //loop through each word